-I am a fifth year graduate student in UCSB’s History program working with Professor Erika Rappaport on Modern European History.
-My research examines intersections of national and gender identities in Britain from 1918-1939.
-I am particularly interested in female entrepreneurship, birth control advocacy, and constructions of moral and financial reproductive “fitness” in the early twentieth century.
+I am a doctoral candidate in UCSB’s History program working with Professor Erika Rappaport on Modern European History.
+My research examines the “social life” of the cervical cap contraceptive as a commodity, tracing its circulation throughout Britain and its empire from 1918-1939.
+My work blurs the boundaries of medicine and commerce, complicates conceptions of “female entrepreneurship,” and interrogates nationalistic constructions of reproductive “fitness” in the early twentieth century.

-I have taught the following courses in UCSB’s History Department:
+I have taught or assisted the following courses in UCSB’s History Department and Writing Program:

 2A Ancient World Civilizations